Updated: May 9

 And 3 for content marketing strategy (building your funnel, establishing your digital infrastructure, buying ads, and establishing effective call-to-action or marketing initiatives)

-ii) Focus on awareness instead of conversion
+2. Focus on investing in awareness instead of conversion for your Content Marketing Budget

 This is where most brands go wrong.
 They usually start in the down funnel portion and dump in heaps of money for direct conversions.
 Not only is this expensive, but it is also not sustainable, and the pool of low-hanging fruits will run out.
 The result?
 The brand will have to slash its prices to remain competitive.